-- Student Assignment for Regular Schools - A. The School Board shall establish residential attendance zones for each school.
+- I. Student Assignment for Regular Schools - A. The School Board shall establish residential attendance zones for each school.
 All students, unless otherwise provided by School Board rule or authorized by the School Board's order, shall attend the school serving the student's residential attendance zone.
 A student's residence is the residence of his/her parent(s), as defined by Florida Statutes. - B. Any student residing in the School District may be assigned to a school other than his/her normal attendance zone for attendance by the Superintendent or designee. - C. No student shall be permitted to transfer, enroll, or be admitted to a school when he/she has been expelled from another school district.
 This prohibition shall be effective for the period of time in which the student was expelled from another district. - D. A student may be permitted to attend a school in another residential attendance zone pursuant to guidelines adopted by the School Board.
-Guidelines shall be issued annually. - E. The Superintendent shall develop procedures for enrollment of any student whose legal residence is outside the boundaries of the county and requests admission to a District school. - F. No student shall be permitted to cross district lines for the purpose of attending school in the School District or outside the School District, except under a written agreement as provided in Florida Statutes.
-Any such agreement between the School Board and any other Florida school district shall be duly recorded in the official School Board minutes.
-Such transfers shall be on a nondiscriminatory basis and shall not result in reducing desegregation in either school district or in reinforcing the dual school system. - The assigned school for an out-of-district student shall be designated on the basis of space available.
-Such assignment shall not occur after the February FTE (full-time equivalency) count, except under the provisions of the contract with another District school system or upon recommendation of the Superintendent and approval of the School Board. - 2.
-The Board shall specify conditions for admitting students from other Florida school districts.
+Guidelines shall be issued annually. - E. The Superintendent shall develop procedures for enrollment of any student whose legal residence is outside the boundaries of the county and requests admission to a District school. - F. Pursuant to Section 1002.31 -- Controlled open enrollment; Public school parental choice, Florida Statutes, students shall be permitted to cross district lines for the purpose of attending school in the School District or outside the School District. - 1.
+School choices for an out-of-district student shall be designated on the basis of capacity as defined in Paragraph III of this policy. - 2.
+The Board shall specify conditions for admitting students from other Florida school districts, including, but not limited to, the application process for school choice programs, review of the student's disciplinary record, etc.. - G. A student who has been attending, in the year prior to the designation, a public school that has been classified as performance grade category "D" or "F" and is in one of the two lowest performance categories as defined by statute or a student who is assigned to a public school that has been designated as performance grade category "D" or "F" and is in one of the two lowest performance categories as defined by statute may attend a higher performing public school in the District or a school in another district as allowed by law.

-- G. A student who has been attending, in the year prior to the designation, a public school that has been classified as performance grade category "D" or "F" and is in one of the two lowest performance categories as defined by statute or a student who is assigned to a public school that has been designated as performance grade category "D" or "F" and is in one of the two lowest performance categories as defined by statute may attend a higher performing public school in the District or a school in another district as allowed by law. - II.
+II.
 Student Assignment for High School Programs of Choice